What Moltbook Reveals About the Agent Economy: The Missing Identity Layer

 Right now, agents must either blindly trust every claim made by other agents, or reject all agent interactions as potentially malicious.
 Neither approach scales.
 You can't build an agent economy on blind trust, and you can't build one on complete skepticism either.

-Critically, this enables agent-to-agent trust verification.
-When Agent A makes a claim to Agent B ("I'm authorized by Organization X," "I have permission to access this data"), Agent B can cryptographically verify that claim without contacting a central authority.
-This creates a decentralized trust network where verification happens at machine speed but with cryptographic certainty.
+This enables agent-to-agent trust verification.
+When Agent A makes a claim to Agent B, Agent B can cryptographically verify it without contacting a central authority, creating a decentralized trust network where verification happens at machine speed with cryptographic certainty.

-This isn't a complete solution yet.
-The infrastructure for agent identity is still emerging, and no single company will solve this alone.
-But what's clear from the Moltbook breach and from our work building these systems is that we can't wait for a perfect solution before establishing basic accountability in agent interactions.
+The infrastructure is still emerging, and no single company will solve this alone.
+But we can't wait for perfection before establishing basic accountability in agent interactions.

 Right now, agent identity is a technical challenge.
 Soon, it will be a compliance requirement.